RIISS00055 Traffic Management Implementer Skill Set

 This course does not qualify a participant to control traffic with a stop/slow bat or boom gate, or to modify existing traffic control plans.

-- Participants must be at least 18 years to take this course, hold white card and 100 points I.D. are required on the day of the course.
-(IMPORTANT: If participant fails to provide 100 points I.D. on the day of course, participant will not be allowed to attend the course, a $100 reschedule will be charged to book another course date).
+- Participants must be at least 17 years to take this course, and 100 points I.D. are required on the day of the course.
+(IMPORTANT: If participant fails to provide 100 points I.D. on the day of course, participant will not be allowed to attend the course, a $50 reschedule will be charged to book another course date).

 - Participant must wear appropriate PPE (eg. long pants, long sleeve shirt and closed shoes (preferably work boots), hard cap).